7 Compelling Reasons to Make Insurance Websites Accessible

 Wherever your organization operates in the world, chances are high that the laws there require its websites to conform with WCAG standards.
 As of this writing, countries with enforceable digital accessibility regulations include the U.S. (with several federal statutes), Canada, Japan, Israel, the European Union, and Australia.
 In the U.S., the Americans with Disabilities Act (ADA) applies to all places of public accommodation, which applies to both physical locations and, more recently, publicly available websites.

 While the governments themselves may not come after non-compliant companies directly, cases are being filed in increasing numbers by disabled individuals and their legal advocates.
 In fact, ADA Title III lawsuits in all areas of accessibility have averaged 11,000 each year from 2018-2020.
-In the area of digital accessibility specifically, lawsuits tripled from 2017 to 2018 and since then have risen by 75%; 2021 is projected to be a record-breaking year with more than 4,000 cases moving through the court system.
+In the area of digital accessibility specificA11y, lawsuits tripled from 2017 to 2018 and since then have risen by 75%; 2021 is projected to be a record-breaking year with more than 4,000 cases moving through the court system.

 The most common legal claims for WCAG violations in websites are empty or redundant links, missing alternate text for images, and missing labels and page titles.

-As an example, in 2016, Domino’s Pizza was sued by a visually impaired patron who could not order a custom pizza on their website and mobile app using screen reading software.
+As an example, in 2016, Domino’s Pizza was sued by a visuA11y impaired patron who could not order a custom pizza on their website and mobile app using screen reading software.
 Three years later, the Supreme Court denied Domino’s request to review and overturn a lower court decision.
 On June 23, 2021, the California Central District Court ruled that Domino’s had violated Title III of the ADA by not providing a website that was fully accessible and must bring it up to compliance with WCAG 2.0 standards, in addition to paying Robles $4,000 plus attorney’s fees.

 Other high-profile organizations recently beset by accessibility lawsuits include Amazon, Netflix, Hulu, Nike, Harvard University, Winn-Dixie, and Target Corporation.
 All of these cases demonstrate how the presence of an accessible website can save much time, effort, and expense (including legal fees, damages, steep fines, and PR/crisis management), along with brand reputation.